hojin-kim/blog/_posts/2022-01-23-setting-latex-environment-in-vscode.md

     \end{document}
     ```

-You can make a individual `.sty` files for your research, teaching, and other purposes.
+You can make a individual `.sty` files for your research, teaching, for beamer file, and other purposes.

 Now we are done.
 Happy $\TeX$ing with vscode!